Unlocking Structured Thinking in Language Models with Cognitive Prompting: Abstract

 \section{Abstract}

-We propose cognitive prompting as a novel approach to guide problem-solving in large language models (LLMs) through structured, human-like cognitive operations such as goal clarification, decomposition, filtering, abstraction, and pattern recognition.
-By employing systematic, step-by-step reasoning, cognitive prompting enables LLMs to efficiently tackle complex, multi-step tasks.
-We evaluate the effectiveness of cognitive prompting on Meta's LLaMA models, comparing performance on arithmetic reasoning tasks using the GSM8K dataset and on commonsense reasoning benchmarks.
-Our analysis includes comparisons between models without cognitive prompting, models with a static sequence of cognitive operations, and models using reflective cognitive prompting, where the LLM dynamically self-selects the sequence of cognitive operations.
-The results show that cognitive prompting, particularly when dynamically adapted, significantly improves the performance of larger models, such as LLaMA3.1 70B, and enhances their ability to handle multi-step reasoning tasks.
-This approach also improves interpretability and flexibility, highlighting cognitive prompting as a promising strategy for general-purpose AI reasoning.
+We propose cognitive prompting as a novel approach to guide problem-solving in large language models (LLMs) through structured, human-like cognitive operations, such as goal clarification, decomposition, filtering, abstraction, and pattern recognition.
+By employing systematic, step-by-step reasoning, cognitive prompting enables LLMs to tackle complex, multi-step tasks more efficiently.
+We introduce three variants: a deterministic sequence of cognitive operations, a self-adaptive variant in which the LLM dynamically selects the sequence of cognitive operations, and a hybrid variant that uses generated correct solutions as few-shot chain-of-thought prompts.
+Experiments with LLaMA, Gemma~2, and Qwen models in each two sizes on the arithmetic reasoning benchmark GSM8K demonstrate that cognitive prompting significantly improves performance compared to standard question answering.